-prompt When GDB is prompting for a command (the main GDB prompt).
+when gdb is prompting for a command (the main gdb prompt).

-commands When GDB prompts for a set of commands, like in the commands command.
+commands When gdb prompts for a set of commands, like in the commands command.
 The annotations are repeated for each command which is input.

 overload-choice

 When gdb wants the user to select between various overloaded functions.